DarioGT/viewform/README.rst

 Quick start
 ===========

-Include formpack javacript and styles into your base template
+Include formpack javascript and styles into your base template

 .. code-block:: html